Mike Flynn Celebrates Legal Victory in Surprise Call with Rush Limbaugh

 Lt.
-Gen. Michael Flynn (Ret.) on Wednesday celebrated a U.S. Appeals Court panel ordering a federal judge to dismiss charges against the former Trump national security advisor in a surprise phone call with conservative radio legend Rush Limbaugh.
+Gen. Michael Flynn (Ret.) on Wednesday celebrated a U.S. Appeals Court panel ordering a federal judge to dismiss charges against him in a surprise phone call with conservative radio legend Rush Limbaugh.

 General Flynn calls into Rush Limbaugh today, after having an Appeals Court order to dismiss his case.